jito-foundation/restaking/docs/concepts/restaking_program.md

 ### About the program

-The restaking program acts as a registry for AVS, operators, and relationships between AVS, operators, and vaults.
+The restaking program acts as a registry for NCNs, operators, and relationships between NCNs, operators, and vaults.

 It allows users to do the following:

-- Registers AVS, operators, and their configurations.
+- Registers NCN, operators, and their configurations.
-- Stores relationships between AVS, operators, and vaults.
+- Stores relationships between NCN, operators, and vaults.

 The restaking program does not store any funds; it is purely used as a registry and relationship manager between entities in the system.

-### AVS
+### Node Consensus Network (NCN)

-AVS are services that provide infrastructure to the network, such as validators, oracles, keepers, bridges, L2s, and other services that require a staking mechanism for security.
+NCN are services that provide infrastructure to the network, such as validators, oracles, keepers, bridges, L2s, and other services that require a staking mechanism for security.

-Actively Validated Services (AVS) can be registered through the restaking program.
+NCN can be registered through the restaking program.

-There are several things one can do after registering an AVS:
+There are several things one can do after registering an NCN:

-- Add and remove support for operators participating in the AVS validator set.
+- Add and remove support for operators participating in the NCN operator set.
 - Add and remove support for vaults
 - Add and remove support for slashers
-- Withdraw funds sent to the AVS from rewards, airdrops, and other sources.
+- Withdraw funds sent to the NCN from rewards, airdrops, and other sources.

 ### Operator

-Operators are entities responsible for running AVS software.
+Operators are entities responsible for running NCN software.

 Operators can register through the restaking program and configure several variables:

 - Add and remove support for vaults
-- Add and remove support for AVS
+- Add and remove support for NCN
 - Change voter keys
 - Withdraw funds sent to the operator from rewards, airdrops, and other sources.

 ### Relationships

-The Jito Restaking protocol requires mutual opt-in from all parties entering stake agreements: vaults, operators, and AVS.
+The Jito Restaking protocol requires mutual opt-in from all parties entering stake agreements: vaults, operators, and NCNs.

 It leverages the concept of entity tickets, which are PDAs representing opt-in from one party to another.
 These tickets are created on-chain and can be used to track relationships between AVS, operators, and vaults.
 In addition to entity